 A conviction for simple battery in Nevada can result in a six-month jail sentence and up to a $1,000 fine.
 Some defendants may receive 200 hours of community service instead of jail.
 However, if battery was committed against a police officer, school employee, hospital employee, or other members of Nevada’s “protected class,” the defendant faces up to a year in jail and a $2,000 fine, or 600 hours of community service.

 When battery involves strangulation or significant bodily harm, the defendant will likely be charged with a class C felony.
 Penalties include one to five years in prison and up to $10,000 in fines.
 Battery involving a deadly weapon is charged as a class B felony in Nevada and carries a minimum sentence of two years in prison and up to $10,000 in fines.
-Maximum prison time for battery with a deadly weapon ranges from 10 years (if there was no strangulation or significant bodily harm) to 15 years (if there was strangulation or significant bodily harm).
+Maximum prison time for battery with a deadly weapon ranges from 10 to 15 years.
+In many cases, defendants also face additional or related allegations, such as drug crimes, based on what is discovered during the arrest process.

 Effective Defenses Against Battery Charges